 The city of Austin is known for its mouthwatering Texas barbeque, bustling music scene, and Longhorns college football.
 Austin may also be considered a sleeper when it comes to high-level accessible golf courses.
 Golf in the Texas Hill Country is unique, with courses often winding their way through distinctive terrain, lakes, and streams that aesthetically you simply can’t find in any other part of the country.

-While the PGA Tour makes its annual stop at the private Austin Country Club for the WGC-Dell Technologies Match Play, the deep roster of semi-private and public courses within the city limits, and just a short drive outside of Austin, is impressive.
+The PGA Tour makes an annual stop at the private Austin Country Club for the WGC-Dell Technologies Match Play, and the deep roster of semi-private and public courses within the city limits, and just a short drive outside of Austin, is impressive.
 Here’s a look at five of the best public golf options in the Austin area.